 The Division of Hospital Medicine began as a service for admitting physicians to cover their patients in the hospital during absences or other commitments.
 It has now become one of the fastest-growing divisions in the Department of Medicine and plays a major role not only in providing outstanding care to our inpatients but also in the School of Medicine’s teaching mission.
-The Division of Hospital Medicine – the youngest in the Department of Medicine – currently has 56* faculty.
+The Division of Hospital Medicine – the youngest in the Department of Medicine – currently has over 100 faculty.
 This exponential growth mirrors the rapid expansion of the hospitalist movement nationwide.

-Origins of the division
+Origins of the Division

 Mark S. W. Thoelke, MD, SFHM, began offering hospitalist coverage for primary care physicians in the late 1990s while he was director of the Gold Service at Barnes Hospital and the Private Medicine Service at the Jewish Hospital in St. Louis.
 Historically, these services both offered house physician coverage for inpatients, whose primary physicians were still obligated to round daily on their patients.
 Over time more physicians began to seek autonomous hospitalist-style coverage.
 With the assistance of Gerald Medoff, MD, Thoelke began a formal hospitalist service under Barnes-Jewish Hospital employment in 1999.

 One year later, the Division of Hospital Medicine was organized with the support of Chairman Kenneth S. Polonsky, MD.
 John P. Lynch, MD, was the divisions first director, with Thoelke serving as the clinical director.
 This was one of the first hospital medicine divisions in the country.
 The faculty who comprised the division at the time of initiation also included Robert J. Mahoney, MD, Geoffrey Cislo, MD, Michael Lazarus, MD, and Scott P. Wasserstrom, MD.
 Thoelke and Mahoney currently remain with the division.